tanishabhatnagar/tanishabhatnagar/README.md

 💻 **Fullstack Developer | Frontend Enthusiast | Problem Solver**

 I’m an Information Science and Engineering student passionate about **building immersive, interactive, and scalable web applications**.
-With experience in **React, Next.js, Three.js, and MERN stack**, I love blending design and technology to craft user experiences that feel alive.
+With experience in **React, Next.js, Three.js, Express and Mongodb**, I love blending design and technology to craft user experiences that feel alive.

 ---